Worst-Case Optimal Tree Layout in External Memory: Upper Bound

 i.e., when

 Thus we obtain the following upper bound on the number of memory transfers along this path:

 Maximizing this bound with respect to $p$ gives us an upper bound irrespective of~$p$.
-The maximum value is achieved when either $p=0$, $p=1$, or the two terms in the $\min$ are equal.
-At $p=0$, the bound is $0$, so this is never the maximum.
-At $p=1$, the bound is $2 D/B$.
+The maximum value is achieved in the limit when either $p=0$, $p=1$, or the two terms in the $\min$ are equal.
+As $p \to 0$, the bound converges to $0$, so this is never the maximum.
+As $p \to 1$, the bound converges to $2 D_2/B$.
 The two terms in the $\min$ are equal when, by cross-multiplying,

 i.e.,

 or asymptotically

 In this case, the $\min$ terms are